-Candidates will have opportunities to attend case conferences, peer supervision, and Grand Rounds at CUIMC.
-Candidates will work closely with a clinical team, including other psychologists/social workers, psychiatrists and psychiatric nurse-practitioners.
+1.Candidate(s) will conduct intake evaluations/diagnostic assessments of patients with psychiatric disorders and psychological distress.
+2.Candidate(s) will provide group and individual psychotherapy.
+3.Candidate(s) will work closely with a clinical team, including other psychologists/social workers, psychiatrists and psychiatric nurse-practitioners.
+4.Candidate(s) will have opportunities to attend case conferences, peer supervision and Grand Rounds at CUMC.
 Opportunities may exist for clinical supervision and teaching.

 About Columbia University

 Columbia University is one of the world's most important centers of research and at the same time a distinctive and distinguished learning environment for undergraduates and graduate students in many scholarly and professional fields.
 The University recognizes the importance of its location in New York City and seeks to link its research and teaching to the vast resources of a great metropolis.
 It seeks to attract a diverse and international faculty and student body, to support research and teaching on global issues, and to create academic relationships with many countries and regions.
 It expects all areas of the university to advance knowledge and learning at the highest level and to convey the products of its efforts to the world.